Why Adalo Is Perfect for Building a Gift Reminder App

 Step 2: Design the App Screens

 Start bringing your app to life by designing its interface.
-Adalo, one of the best no-code relational database builders, makes this process straightforward - just drag and drop components onto the Canvas using the Add Panel (the plus button in the left toolbar).
+Adalo, one of the best no-code relational database builders, makes this process straightforward—just drag and drop components onto the Canvas using the Add Panel (the plus button in the left toolbar).
+The visual builder can display up to 400 screens at once on a single canvas, giving you a bird's-eye view of your entire app architecture.

 Build the Home Screen